 The acquisition of new users depends on performance, so Rappi’s marketing model is less about branding, and more focused on growth and performance.

-And risk-taking is central to e commerce company Rappi’s approach to its growth.
+And risk-taking is central to e commerce company Rappi’s and its marketing approach to growth.
 “We are always experimenting,” Leal said, and that includes both the products and services that Rappi offers.

 “We’re always producing more content and new content,” Leal said.